antarctica/ansible-monolith-core/README.md

 This role supports a range of features, some of which are only recommended for specific Monolith environments:

+1. setting up Monolith utilities
+  * for Monolith instances
+  * installs a number of small utilities useful for debugging problems or validating deployments can be installed
+  * see the *Monolith utilities* sub-section for more information
+  * enabled by default
+  * **MAY** be used in any Monolith environment

 2. setting up [AWS Code Deploy agent](http://docs.aws.amazon.com/codedeploy/latest/userguide/host-cleanup.html)
   * for Monolith instances
   * installs the AWS Code Deploy agent for managing the deployment of Monolith services